ramonrietdijk/livewire-tables/UPGRADE.md

 The return type of methods `resolveActions`, `resolveColumns` and `resolveFilters` have been changed.
 They now return their own collection in favor of `Illuminate\Support\Collection` for easier interaction.

+The event `refreshLivewireTable` has been removed.
+It was dispatched after the execution of actions which is redundant because the component already refreshes afterwards.

 ## Upgrading to 5.x from 4.x

 Laravel 12 is supported since version 5.x.
 Support for Laravel 11 and PHP version 8.2 have both been dropped.